Related publications

-Before you buy or renew your insurance policies – whether you’re looking for home, car or travel insurance – it may be worth shopping around to see if you could save money and get a better deal.
+Whether you’re looking for home, car or travel insurance – it's worth shopping around to see if you could save money and get a better deal before renewing your current policies.

 When it comes to insurance, don’t just take the first deal you find or accept a renewal offer from your existing provider automatically.
-You can make significant savings by shopping around and comparing prices.
+Your insurance provider may even auto-renew your insurance, so it’s best to read any letters or emails carefully.
+You can make big savings by shopping around and comparing prices.
 It doesn’t have to take long: you can do it online or with just a few phone calls.

 Even if you don’t want to change insurer, it’s worth looking at other policies so you can try to negotiate a better deal with your current provider.